ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 - Worked with the log variance for numerical stability, and used a `Lambda layer <https://keras.io/layers/core/#lambda>`_ to transform it to the standard deviation when necessary.
-- Explicitly made the source of stochasticity an Input, and implemented the Reparameterization trick using `Merge layers <https://keras.io/layers/merge/>`_.
+- Explicitly made the noise an Input layer, and implemented the reparameterization trick using `Merge layers <https://keras.io/layers/merge/>`_.
+- :doc:`Fixed the noise input to a stochastic tensor
+  <keras-constant-input-layers-with-fixed-source-of-stochasticity>`, so random
-- Fixed the stochastic input to a tensor, so random samples are generated *within* the computation graph.
+  samples are generated *within* the computation graph.

 .. convolutional
 .. animation